BEVERLY HILLS COP - Golden Oldies On the Big Screen

 EDITOR’S NOTE: Eddie Murphy was already a solid movie star with a couple of major hits behind him when ‘Beverly Hills Cop’ was released, but this is the film that pushed him into superstardom.
-You can see it at the Regal theater as it opens this weekend.
+You can see it at the AMC complex in West Jordan over the weekend, Friday, Saturday and Sunday, March 19, 20 and 21.
 My review was published in the Deseret News on Dec.
 8, 1984.

 Yes, it’s foul-mouthed, and yes, it’s quite violent — but “Beverly Hills Cop” is also the most spirited, action-packed and hilarious movie to come along in quite some time.

 You’ll have to check your inhibitions at the door and forgive some excesses to get into this one.
 But once you do, you’re guaranteed 90 minutes of nonstop laughter.

 “Beverly Hills Cop” marks Eddie Murphy’s solo debut, after having supported (and stolen the show from) Nick Nolte, Dan Aykroyd and Dudley Moore in his first three films.
 And he’s more than up to the task.